devashishsharma2302/squealy/README.md

 **More than just SQL**

-SQueaLy uses JinjaSQL behind the scenes which gives you power to **use JINJA inside the sql query**.
+SQueaLy uses JinjaSQL behind the scenes which gives you power to **use JINJA inside the SQL query**.
 For more details, check out [JinjaSQL](https://github.com/hashedin/jinjasql/).

 **Permission based model**